Yoav666s/dnd-wiki/collections/_classes/rogue.md

 | Soulknife                                        | Tasha's Cauldron of Everything |
 | Swashbuckler                                     | Xanathar's Guide to Everything |
 | Thief                                            | Player's Handbook              |

+## Steady Aim (Optional)
+At 3rd level, as a bonus action, you give yourself advantage on your next attack roll on the current turn.
+You can use this bonus action only if you haven't moved during this turn, and after you use the bonus action, your speed is 0 until the end of the current turn.

+## Ability Score Improvement
+When you reach 4th level, and again at 8th, 10th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+As normal, you can't increase an ability score above 20 using this feature.

+## Uncanny Dodge
+Starting at 5th level, when an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.

+## Evasion
+Beginning at 7th level, you can nimbly dodge out of the way of certain area effects, such as a red dragon's fiery breath or an Ice Storm spell.
+When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

+## Reliable Talent
+By 11th level, you have refined your chosen skills until they approach perfection.
+Whenever you make an ability check that lets you add your proficiency bonus, you can treat a d20 roll of 9 or lower as a 10.

+## Blindsense
+Starting at 14th level, if you are able to hear, you are aware of the location of any hidden or invisible creature within 10 feet of you.

+## Slippery Mind
+By 15th level, you have acquired greater mental strength.
+You gain proficiency in Wisdom saving throws.

+## Elusive
+Beginning at 18th level, you are so evasive that attackers rarely gain the upper hand against you.
+No attack roll has advantage against you while you aren't incapacitated.

+## Stroke of Luck
+At 20th level, you have an uncanny knack for succeeding when you need to.
+If your attack misses a target within range, you can turn the miss into a hit.
+Alternatively, if you fail an ability check, you can treat the d20 roll as a 20.

+Once you use this feature, you can't use it again until you finish a short or long rest.